 Then I put on a podcast, sat down and went to my happy place.
 I love gardening and being in the dirt.
 I worked across the garden, pulling out the big weeds, digging out roots and getting the garden back under control.

-I worked in sections, I have a center ‘patio’ section in the herb garden where I laid down cardboard and landscape cloth.
+I worked in sections moving around the center ‘patio’ section where I laid down cardboard and landscape cloth.
 There are also lots of bags of mulch that I picked up during the Lowe’s mulch sale.